The 10 Most Effective Types of Note-Taking

 Here are the main benefits of note-taking:

-• Enhanced retention: Writing down information requires you to process and reframe the material, which deepens your understanding and helps commit it to memory.
+- Enhanced retention: Writing down information requires you to process and reframe the material, which deepens your understanding and helps commit it to memory.
+For example, for students studying math, combining effective note-taking methods with free math worksheets can reinforce understanding and practice key concepts.

 How to Choose the Best Note-Taking Method for You